 It’s a good idea to know enough Spanish to get around before spending time in Nicaragua.
 Unless you’re in an overly touristy or expensive area, no English will be spoken.
 In many areas of Nicaragua, Creole, Spanish, and indigenous languages can be heard.

-If you're paying for accommodation through a volunteer provider, there are other ways to save money - one of the best and easiest being to skip the restaurants.
+If you're paying for accommodation through a volunteer provider, there are other ways to save money -- one of the best and easiest being to skip the restaurants.
 Food will most likely be your biggest expense to stick to small, locally-owned and operated joints as well as the popular markets.
 Not only will this save you money, but give you a more authentic Nicaraguan diet.

-Leon is a great destination for volunteers interested in Nicaragua’s cultural history.
-Full of the nation’s most magnificent churches and museums, Leon is also a great place to explore local nightlife.
+León is a great destination for volunteers interested in Nicaragua’s cultural history.
+Full of the nation’s most magnificent churches and museums, León is also a great place to explore local nightlife.
 Much of Nicaragua also offers beaches, reefs, jungles, and volcanoes for the adventurous and outdoors-y volunteer.